infracost/docs/docs/integrations/cicd.md

 2. Check the Terraform version that Infracost is using matches the version you need.
 Use the [`INFRACOST_TERRAFORM_BINARY`](/docs/integrations/environment_variables/#infracost_terraform_binary) environment variable to change that.
 3. Use `ls -lah` in the CI build to check for any `.terraform*` files/folders that might be confusing Terraform running in CI vs previous runs that were used to create them.
 Removing those files might help.
 4. Check the [Terraform Cloud/Enterprise](/docs/iac_tools/terraform_cloud_enterprise) or [Terragrunt](/docs/iac_tools/terragrunt) docs pages if applicable.

+## My CI/CD isn't supported

+Please [create an issue](https://github.com/infracost/infracost/issues/new/choose); we'll try to prioritize it depending on the community feedback.
+There are already requests for [Jenkins](https://github.com/infracost/infracost/issues/406) and [BuildKite](https://github.com/infracost/infracost/issues/499).
+Please 👍 them if you'd like us to work on them sooner.
+You can also join our [community Slack channel](https://www.infracost.io/community-chat) if you like to work on an integration, the existing integrations can act as a blueprint.

+Please email [hello@infracost.io](mailto:hello@infracost.io) if you'd like to discuss integrations with GitHub Enterprise, GitLab Enterprise Edition, or Bitbucket Data Center.